-SoCalGas has drilled, completed, and placed into service two new liquid production wells and two new brine disposal wells.
-The total cost of the first production well was \$15.5 million and the second production well was \$17.3 million.
-The total cost of the two disposal wells was \$11 million.
-The total cost for the new wells including overheads and AFUDC is \$43.9 million.
+SoCalGas will have drilled, completed, and placed into service two new liquid production wells and two new brine disposal wells.
+The total cost of the first production well was \$15.5 million and the second production well is projected to cost \$14.8 million.
+The total cost of the two disposal wells is expected to be \$11 million.
+The total cost for the new wells including overheads and AFUDC is expected to be approximately \$41.3 million.